-1. The system distributes money from everyone to the banks
+1. The system distributes money from the bottom 90% to the top 10%

 Because 97% of the money in the UK is created by banks, someone must pay interest on nearly every pound in the UK.
-The bottom 90% of the UK pays more interest to banks that they ever receive from banks, which means that there is a distribution of income from 90% of the population to the top 10%.
+The bottom 90% of the UK pays more interest to banks than they ever receive from them, which results in a redistribution of income from the bottom 90% of the population to the top 10%.
 Collectively we pay £165m every day in interest on personal loans alone (not including mortgages), and a total of £213bn a year in interest on all our debts.

-2. It transfers money from businesses to the banks
+2. It transfers money from the real economy to the banks

 Businesses are also in a similar situation.
-The ‘real’ (non-financial), productive economy needs money to function, but because all money is created as debt, that sector will also end up paying interest to the banks.
+The ‘real’ (non-financial), productive economy needs money to function, but because all money is created as debt, that sector also has to pay interest to the banks in order to function.
 This means that the real-economy businesses – shops, offices, factories etc – end up subsidising the banking sector.
 The more private debt in the economy, the more money is sucked out of the real economy and into the financial sector.

-When banks cause a financial crisis by creating too much money it leads to unemployment.
-It tends to be low-paid and temporary contract workers who are the first to get made redundant, meaning that the instability in the economy has a bigger effect on those on low incomes with insecure jobs.
+When banks cause a financial crisis the subsequent recession leads to an increase in unemployment.
+It tends to be low-paid and temporary contract workers who are the first to get made redundant, so that instability in the economy has a bigger effect on those on low incomes with insecure jobs.

-When house prices are pushed up by banks creating money, those on low incomes suffer most.
-People on low incomes often can’t get a mortgage big enough to buy a house, which means they don’t benefit from the higher prices.
+When house prices are pushed up by banks creating money, those on low incomes suffer the most – they won’t be able to get a mortgage big enough to buy a house, so they won’t benefit from the higher prices.
 Younger people also lose out, as the cost of buying their first house swallows an ever larger amount of their income.
 Meanwhile, those who can get access to mortgages can buy multiple houses and thus benefit from the inflation in asset prices.
 In large part these people tend to be older and wealthier.
 This all increases inequality across different income groups and between the young and old.